UCB23TD/Project2_Crowdfunding_ETL/README.md

 •	category.csv
 •	contacts.xlsx
 •	crowdfunding.xlsx

 ## Database Type for Final Production Environment
-Description: The final production environment will use a Relational (SQL) database for storing and managing the data.

 •	Database Type: Relational (SQL)
 •	Data Cleaning and Processing: Jupyter Notebook
 •	Packages Used: pandas, numpy, datetime